stummjr/doc.scrapinghub.com/addons.rst

 Allows bot to crawl the target site more gently, by dynamically adjusting request concurrency and delay according to site lag and user control parameters.
 For details see `Scrapy Autothrottle`_ documentation

 This addon is loaded by default on any panel project.
-In short, The basic two settings are
+In short, the basic three settings that controls its behaviour are

 * ``AUTOTHROTTLE_MAX_CONCURRENCY`` - Limits the maximum number of concurrent requests sent to the same host domain.
 Default value is 2.
-* ``AUTOTHROTTLE_MIN_DOWNLOAD_DELAY`` - Limits the minimal download delay (in seconds) between each burst of requests.
+* ``DOWNLOAD_DELAY`` - Limits the minimal download delay (in seconds) between each burst of requests.
 Default value is 0.
 * ``AUTOTHROTTLE_ENABLED`` - Enables or disables the autothrottle addon.
 It is ``True`` (enabled) by default.

-Both described settings are autothrottle specific.
-However, you can also use instead the standard scrapy settings ``CONCURRENT_REQUESTS_PER_DOMAIN``
+The setting ``AUTOTHROTTLE_MAX_CONCURRENCY`` is autothrottle specific.
+However, you can also use instead the standard scrapy setting
-(or ``CONCURRENT_REQUESTS_PER_IP``) and ``DOWNLOAD_DELAY``.
-Autothrottle will respect them also, so if autothrottle is enabled, both the autothrottle specific and the standard scrapy counterparts are equivalent.
-An important issue to notice when you go to the `Scrapy Autothrottle`_ documentation, is that scrapy default values are different from scrapinghub default values, defined above.
+``CONCURRENT_REQUESTS_PER_DOMAIN`` (or ``CONCURRENT_REQUESTS_PER_IP``).
+Autothrottle will respect it also, so if autothrottle is enabled, the autothrottle specific and the standard scrapy counterpart are equivalent, although the first one has precedence.
+An important issue to notice when you go to the `Scrapy Autothrottle`_ documentation, is that default value for the scrapy setting is different from its autothrottle counterpart value, defined above.

 **How to adjust these parameters?** There are not values that will work for any target server, and they also depends much on your needs.
 The default values are in general a good starting point and most servers tolerate them.
 But you can still be blocked and you will need